 This network is open to all those in North Yorkshire and Teesside who are working with (or interested in learning more about how to work with) children and young people with Special Educational Needs and Disability, including music practitioners, workshop leaders, classroom teachers, staff and freelance practitioners.

-Membership is FREE and includes invitations to training events and conferences; opportunities to network with peers; online forums to share learning and effective practice plus e-bulletins featuring the latest policy updates, research and sector news.
+Membership is FREE and includes invitations to training events and conferences; opportunities to network with peers; online forums to share learning and effective practice, webinars, resources, plus e-bulletins featuring the latest policy updates, research and sector news.

-Since the network was established in 2012, it has gained a membership of 100 professionals working with children with SEND in North Yorkshire and surrounding areas, and is now run in partnership with musinc, Teesside.
+Since the network was established in 2012, it has gained a membership of over 160 professionals working with children with SEND in North Yorkshire and surrounding areas, and is now run in partnership with musinc, Teesside.